martineztcindy/martineztcindy.github.io/README.md

 <img src = "https://github.com/martineztcindy/martineztcindy.github.io/blob/main/newimage4.png?raw=true.png" alt = "new7" width = 300>
 <img src = "https://github.com/martineztcindy/martineztcindy.github.io/blob/main/newimage3.png?raw=true.png" alt = "new8" width = 300>

-*Figures 10-3: Sample images from never-before-seen images and the prediction boundary box*
+*Figures 10-3: Sample images from never-before-seen images and the prediction bounding box*

 ## Discussion
 The model did not prove to be as robust for predicting bounding boxing, with an IoU score of 0.52 for the training set, 0.53 for the testing test.
 Typically, an IoU score above 0.5 indicates a strong predictive performance.
 We would expect a great increase in IoU score for the testing test, so the slight increase in the testing set’s IoU score could potentially be attributed to repeated instances of the same images, given the dataset division by bounding box rather than unique file names.
-Despite these challenges, the relatively low MAE score for both the testing and training sets suggest accurate boundary box regression.
+Despite these challenges, the relatively low MAE score for both the testing and training sets suggest accurate bounding box regression.
 The most impressive part about the model’s performance was its ability to accurately detect aggregate reticulocytes in images it had never seen before.

 ## Conclusion
 When I first started this project, the initial task was to build a multi-task, multi-object detector.
 This was because the original dataset contains images with multiple objects with three distinct classes.
 So, not only would this be a regression task, but also a classification task.
 However, the main obstacle I faced was the dynamic nature of the data.
 The variability in both input shapes and corresponding output structures need to be carefully considered when building a CNN.